alex-massa/extract-jsonpaths/README.md

 ### Global Install

-To install the tool globally and make it accessible from anywhere on the system, run:
+To install the tool globally, run:
 ```sh
 npm install -g extract-jsonpaths
 ```

-After installation, the tool can be run directly from the command line:
+The tool can then be invoked directly from the command line:
 ```sh
 extract-jsonpaths extract <input-file>
 ```

 ### Local Install

-To install the tool locally and make it available within a specific project or directory, run:
+To make the tool available within a specific project or directory, run:
 ```sh
 npm install extract-jsonpaths
 ```